Philippine National Police Maritime Group: Current rank structure and classification (2019–present)

 However, the usage of this classification internally by the PNP was put on hold in March 2019 during the creation of rules and regulations (IRR) of the rank classification, which determined how each rank would be officially abbreviated.
 The new rank abbreviations and the IRR of the new rank system officially took effect on March 25, 2019.

 Full set of ranks

-Per the current (2019) rank system, the National Police has no rank holders of Second Lieutenant, Technical Sergeant, Sergeant and Patrolman First Class.
+Per the (2019) rank system, the Philippine National Police has no rank holders of Second Lieutenant, Technical Sergeant, Sergeant and Patrolman First Class.